ayyoub36-code/ayyoub36-code/README.md

 - 👋 Hi, I’m @ayyoub36-code
 - 👀 I’m interested in developpement
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ayyoub36@hotmail.fr